Skip to content

 Localtonians wish a Happy Birthday to Bellevue native Harlan Hubbard, born in 1900.
 Hubbard saw the industrial development in America as a threat to the natural world and rejected consumer culture.
 Therefore, the artist and author lived a simple lifestyle.

-January 4, 1929, Policeman Grant Smith, Evarts Police Department, died from an ambush by two men whom he had previously arrested for violating liquor laws.
-The men were released on bond the previous day.
-As Smith walked home through a schoolyard, they shot him in the back with a shotgun.
+January 4, 1929, Policeman Grant Smith, Evarts Police Department, died from an ambush by two men he arrested earlier for violating liquor laws.
+After posting bond the previous day, they shot Officer Smith in the back with a shotgun as Smith walked home through a schoolyard.

 January 4, 1942, Constable Russell Ward, Johnson County Constable’s Office, died from a gunshot while arresting two men for drunk and disorderly conduct.
 Locals sentenced the murderer to six years in prison.
 Constable Ward has served as a constable for only two months.